apsun/duplicity-backup/README.md

 2. Create a bucket
 3. Create an application key with read/write access to the bucket
 4. Configure object lock on the bucket (optional, for ransomware protection)
-5. Update `conf.{s3,b2}.example` with the appropriate parameters
+5. Update `conf.{s3,b2}.example` and `include.example` with the appropriate parameters
 6. Run `sudo ./install.sh {s3,b2}`

 ### rsync

 1. Generate a ssh key with `ssh-keygen -N "" -C "duplicity@$(hostname)" -f ssh_id.example`
 2. Install the ssh key on the destination machine
-3. Update `conf.rsync.example` with the appropriate parameters
+3. Update `conf.rsync.example` and `include.example` with the appropriate parameters
 4. Run `sudo ./install.sh rsync`

 ## Configuration